chiffa/BioFlow/dev_decision_log.md

  - remove the memoization of individual pairs during the flow withing the group computation

  - Make methods running large systems of procedures to being dictionary-driven

+ - create a set of wrappers that would log, either into INFO or into DEBUG channel, every time function is called and parameters on the entrance and the exit

+ -

 ## Major refactoring suggestions: